-Common Bearberry (Arctostaphylos uva-ursi L.) is a plant which grows in northern latitudes adapted to Subarctic and arctic climate.
-Its specific name uva-ursi means ‘grape of the bear’ in Latin because it is a favourite food for bears.
+Common Bearberry (Arctostaphylos uva-ursi L.) is a plant that grows in northern latitudes adapted to Subarctic and arctic climates.
+Its specific name uva-ursi means ‘grape of the bear’ in Latin because it is a favorite food for bears.
 Common Bearberry Leaf is the main component in many traditional North American smoking mixes.
 Known also as manzanita, kinnikinnik, beargrape, uva-ursi.

 How To Use Common Bearberry Leaf Health Embassy

 Take 1-3 tsp of Common Bearberry Leaf and add 200ml hot (not boiling) water.
 Let it steep 10-15 minutes.
-After this time strain the mixture and drink.
-You can take it up to 3 times a day.
+After this time strain the mixture.

 This product description is for informational purposes only.